 Begin Your Adventure

 The museum offers general admission and guided tours for all to visitors to enjoy.
-Here’s a sneak peek of what to expect during your visit:
+Here’s a sneak peek of what to expect during your visit.

-Begin your journey in “The Lobby” and view seven life-size bottle sculptures originally created for the 1996 Summer Olympic Games while jamming to tunes by Stephen Taylor.
+Begin your journey in “The Lobby” and view seven life-size bottle sculptures, originally created for the 1996 Summer Olympic Games, while jamming to tunes by Stephen Taylor.

-Head over the “The Loft” and dive into 125 years of Coca-Cola culture and explore over 200 historical and advertising artifacts.
+Head over to the “The Loft” and dive into 125 years of Coca-Cola culture and explore over 200 historical and advertising artifacts.

 After watching a brief video in the Happiness Factory Theatre, discover “The Hub” where various exhibits are housed including: the “Vault of the Secret Formula” and the “Milestone of Refreshments,” containing a packing slip from 1888.
 Don’t forget to take a picture with the famous mascot, the Coca-Cola Polar Bear!

 After learning about the bottling process, walk up to the second floor and catch a 4-D film or taste over 100 different beverages from Africa, Asia, Europe, Latin America, and North America.